KidSpark/tutorials/1-3-pauses-2.md

 ## Step 7

-Click **Finish**, turn off the Spark:bit, and review the next section in the curriculum packet.
+Power off the Spark:bit, then click **Finish** and review the next section in the curriculum packet.